CurlzG/PizzaWebapplication/README.md

 ## For the Application
 This application was builded in eclipse using the dynamic web project for starting and using the tomcat servers for the local server and mysql for the database.

+### Key things
+Using an arraylist, for Index.jsp to allow for the customer to add as many pizzas as they want to the order.
+Using an Map, for Delivery.jsp to allow the delivery driver to see what order nums belong to what address.
+(Delivery Orders for the Key and Arraylist of Integers for Values).
+<% %> using ejs in the page to make dynamic and less static.
+Using Classes to make less amount of repeating code as possible.

 ## Index.jsp
 For the customer experience I let them order nothing on there pizza as long they, had there name address for the delivery and base and size selcted for the order.
 Another thing I made for the customer experience is that when someone is ordering more than one pizza they dont have to enter there name and address in again.